 - Visual Studio product guide, cases studies, white papers, forums, videos, and other resources

 - Team Foundation Server 2017 (RTW)

 - Team Foundation Server 2015 Update 3

 - Team Foundation Server 2015 Update 2

 Team Services Pricing provides per user costs.
 Small teams (5 users or fewer) can start for free.
 Unlimited Visual Studio subscribers are free.

 On-premises TFS provides three access levels: Stakeholder, Basic, and Advanced.
 You don't need to buy additional licenses for Visual Studio subscribers.
-Use the Visual Studio white paper to plan your licensing requirements.
+Use the Team Foundation Server pricing page to plan your licensing requirements.

 Extensibility: Create first-class integration experiences

 Our extensibility framework enables you to build integrations directly within Team Services or TFS to create first-class, seamless connections between different tools and services.

 With Marketplace extensions (currently in private preview), you can create first-class integration experiences, such as a simple context menu or toolbar action.
 Or, you can create a complex, powerful full UI experience that seamlessly lights up within the VSTS web portal.